MelonFunction/ebiten-zen/README.md

     - Rects, Circles, Points
     - Efficient enough!
 - Vectors
-    - Can Add, Subtract, Rotate, RotateAround
+    - Can Add, Subtract, Rotate, RotateAround + more!
     - Used internally by Zen too
+    - 🚧 {name}InPlace to reduce allocations
 - 🚧 Pathfinding
 - 🚧 Scenes
     - A simple way to set up and switch game scenes